moneil/DSKTool/README.md

 3. Download the installer for you system [https://ngrok.com/download](https://ngrok.com/download)
 4. Visit [https://dashboard.ngrok.com/get-started/setup](https://dashboard.ngrok.com/get-started/setup) and copy your authtoken
 5. Expand ngrok into your applications folder
-6. In a terminal enter cd to your ngrok directory and enter `$ ./ngrok authtoken <your authtoken>`
+6. In a terminal cd to your ngrok directory and enter `$ ./ngrok authtoken <your authtoken>`
 5. Start a tunnel to the DSKTOOL Port (8000): `$ ./ngrok http 8000`

 You should see something like this: